 When I read this book, I have a feeling that it resonates with my own story to a high extent.
 After high school, I did not know what to study as I was interested in many topics at a time.
-Whatever I would choose, I would have a feeling of a waste.
+Whatever I would choose, I would have a feeling of waste.
 Therefore, I decided to study multiple majors at a time, and I started my studies with a combination of physics and psychology.
-But then, at some point, I realised this is not enough for me, I simply could not digest such a narrow field of view at science, and I eventually graduated with a Master in Science title from three majors: physics, psychology and maths.
+But then, at some point, I realized this is not enough for me, I simply could not digest such a narrow field of view at science, and I eventually graduated with a Master in Science title from three majors: physics, psychology, and maths.
 Before I started PhD studies in neuroscience (which is probably one of the most multidisciplinary fields of science), I had a short episode studying some economy at the Warsaw School of Economics as well.
-Of course, the academic system does not support such behaviours, in a sense that students who specialise from the beginning, tend to have higher GPA, get academic stipends earlier etc. You always have these doubts ‘am I good enough?’ , ‘how to compete with all these people on all these fields?’, ‘how to find my place?’ , ‘how to have it all done at a time?’ - which is also one of the topics Emily touched in her book.
+Of course, the academic system does not support such behaviors, in a sense that students who specialize from the beginning, tend to have a higher GPA, get academic stipends earlier, etc. You always have these doubts ‘am I good enough?’ , ‘how to compete with all these people in all these fields?’, ‘how to find my place?’ , ‘how to have it all done at a time?’ – which is also one of the topics Emily touched in her book.

 Now when I think about this, I still see three separate areas of my (professional) life.
 I keep on writing research articles, I keep on learning about entrepreneurship and investing, and I work on improving lives for early career researchers.
 But I no longer see this model as a stool with three legs.
-Rather than that, I now see a plaid, or a tangle, and the reason I am going forward fast at the moment, is because these three areas have two things in common that tangle them tight together: people and writing.
+Rather than that, I now see a plaid or a tangle, and the reason I am going forward fast at the moment is that these three areas have two things in common that tangle them tight together: people and writing.